 An intellectual ought to realize the extent to which the world is shaped by human emotions, emotions uncontrolled by reason — his thinking must have been shallow, and his observation narrow, if he fails to realize that.
 Having once learned to think and to use reason as a guide, however, he cannot possibly float with the current of popular emotion and fluctuate with its violent changes unless he himself ceases to think or is deliberately false to his own thought.
 And in the latter case it is likely that he will commit intellectual suicide, gradually, “by the death of a thousand cuts.”

 The biggest mistake investors make is believing behavior has little impact on performance.
-Almost as bad is believing it has little impact on markets.
+Almost as bad is believing behavior has little impact on markets.

 The reason nobody has found the holy grail of investment strategies is because it is too obviously simple to be believed.
 Ben Graham wasn’t the first to write about it, but the simplicity of it is probably why so many people glossed over it: